 Lemon curd tart with fresh berries

-Disclaimer: This post may contain affiliate links.
-I may receive a commission for purchases made through these links.
-As an Amazon Associate I earn from qualifying purchases.
-Please read our disclosure policy
+Disclaimer:ย This post may contain affiliate links.ย ย As an Amazon Associate, I earn a small commission from qualifying purchases at no extra cost to you.
+Please read our disclosure policy.ย

 The taste of this lemon curd tart is simply exquisite contrasts of slightly sweet pastry, tart lemon curd and sharpness of fresh berries.